Awake (Godsmack song)

 "Awake" is the lead single and title track from Godsmack's second studio album.
-"Awake" is best known for its use in the 2000's US Navy advertisements "Accelerate Your Life", with voiceover by Keith David.
+In the United States, "Awake" is perhaps best known for its use in the 2000s series of US Navy advertisements, "Accelerate Your Life", with voiceover by Keith David.

+In 2013, the staff of Loudwire included the song's main riff in their list of "the 10 Best Metal Riffs of the 2000s".
+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Background

 In an MTV online chat, Godsmack vocalist Sully Erna said that "Awake" is Godsmack "getting some closure, on a past relationship".
 Erna then said: "That's me getting closure on a relationship.
 I'm just saying that now I'm awake, and I'm able to deal with everything I have to deal with.
 Where before I felt like I was going to lose control without this person in my life.
 I'm saying that I'm okay now without that person".

 Release and commercial performance

 "Awake" was released to radio on June 3, 2000.
 "Awake" achieved mainstream success.
 The song was on the Mainstream Rock chart for 53 weeks and peaked at number one, their first single to do so.
 "Awake" also was on the Alternative Songs chart for 28 weeks and peaked at number 12.
 "Awake" was on the Bubbling Under Hot 100 Singles chart for 24 weeks and peaked at number one on the chart in 2001.
 "Awake" was nominated for the Rock Single of the Year category at the 2001 Billboard Music Awards.
 With the popularity of "Awake", Godsmack's album of the same name was certified 2× Platinum by the RIAA in March 2002.